ethol/Growing-Neural-Cellular-Automata/README.md

 | node.js |  8.11.1 |

 # Setup
-    1. create folder train_log and movies at root folder
+    1. Ensure folder train_log and movies exists at root folder
     2. In Terminal: path to web folder and npm install